 Recycling at work is a simple idea but it takes commitment to implement.
 Making sure office employees are aware of the correct bins to use, as well as what they can actually place within them, will require putting up clear signs and regularly enforcing the rules.

 If you’re in a serviced office, ask the manager what they can recycle or if they can implement a policy.
 The company that provides your cleaning and waste services can often have a big effect on how eco-friendly your office is.
-It’s useful to find a company such as Ideal Cleaning who provide office equipment cleaning as well as just cleaning of the office space.
+For an environmental friendly office cleaning company contact CHOR Services, who provide office equipment cleaning as well as just cleaning of the office space.
 It may not be the most obvious solution but maintaining this equipment could make it last way longer, reducing the amount of equipment you have to throw away.
 Pitch these ideas to your employer – it may be difficult, but there is no reason why you can’t the catalyst for change in even a rented office environment.

 Offices also build up a fair amount of food waste, which you might not think to try and recycle.
 Tea bags and fruit peelings are recyclable, and can even be cheaper than sending food waste to the landfill.

 But it’s not all about being a rule maker.
 You can get creative with your work recycling too, some offices even use old discarded cds (remember them?) as coffee cup coasters.
 Reuse is a particularly good way of being green and can even let you and your colleagues have a bit of fun crafting.

 Whatever way you choose to tackle your office’s carbon footprint, make sure everyone’s involved.
 Like any successful venture, communication and teamwork are key.